EntrustCorporation/draft-rats-pkix-evidence/draft-ounsworth-rats-pkix-evidence.md

 # Claims

-Since no claims are marked as MANDATORY, the attribute 'claims' MAY be empty.
-Each claim MAY only appear once.
-EDNOTE: I think that's taken care of by "SET OF".
+Since no claims are marked as MANDATORY, the sequence 'claims' may be constituted of differing claims from one instance to the next.
+This is expected as each evidence statement may be providing information to support different use cases.

+Once an evidence statement is signed, the Attester is guaranteeing that all of the claims carried by the evidence statement are true.

+It is important to note that multiple claims in the sequence may have the same 'id'.
+Implementers should ensure that this case is handled by verifying logic.

 For ease of reading, claims have been separated into two lists:
 "platform claims" and "key claims".